unhingedporter/DataStructureMustKnow/javascript/ds/array.md

         - Explanation: We can buy stock on day
             0, and sell it on 3rd day, which will give us maximum profit.
 Now, we buy stock on day 4 and sell it on day 6.
+Find pair of local minima and local maxima.
+Add subtraction of these values

 * Element with left side smaller and right side greater